What Does a Property Manager Do?

 Most PMs will have a program to conduct regular inspections of occupied properties.
 The timing, structure, and fees for these programs can vary, and the PM may make it optional or required.

 Performing regular inspections is very important.
 They can ensure that smoke detectors are working, that HVAC filters have been changed, that tenant’s upkeep of the property is appropriate and in compliance with the lease, and so on – and this can save you both money and headaches later on.
+It also reduces your exposure to liability lawsuits that might arise from accidents or incidents in the home.

 Lease+Renewal3.jpg